Fall planning for your finances

 4. Consider investing sustainably

 Year-end may also be a good time to examine how well your portfolio aligns with your personal values.
-For investors concerned about issues such as climate change, for example, iinvesting in companies that lead in environmental, social, and governance best practices can help them seek to generate positive financial returns while also driving positive change on the issues they care about.
+For investors concerned about issues such as climate change, for example, investing in companies that lead in environmental, social, and governance (ESG) best practices can help them seek to generate positive financial returns while also driving positive change on the issues they care about.

 Want help integrating sustainable investing into your portfolio?
 E*TRADE’s Sustainable Investing hub offers solutions, perspectives, and insights.